-Abstract: Displaced workers often exhaust their initial unemployment benefits.
-I analyze Germany's 2005 Hartz IV reform, which reduced the generosity of long-term unemployment insurance (UI) available once short-term benefits run out.
-Using administrative data on UI claimants, I exploit cross-worker and cross-cohort heterogeneity in the timing of Hartz IV's effective onset to estimate how long-term benefit reductions affect jobless durations, subsequent wages, and job characteristics.
-The hazard rate of reemployment rises steadily in the months before the cuts take effect, culminating in a much larger spike in job-finding at benefit exhaustion than was evident before the reform.
-My estimates imply that the new benefit schedule reduced the probability of experiencing a one-year jobless spell by 12.4 percent.
-Conditional on completed jobless duration, workers who accept jobs after exhausting short-term benefits earn 4 to 8 percent lower wages than they would have absent the reform.
+Abstract: Many displaced workers exhaust their initial stream of unemployment insurance benefits (UI).
+I analyze Germany's 2005 Hartz IV reform, which reduced the generosity of long-term unemployment assistance available once these initial benefits run out.
+Using administrative data on UI claimants, I exploit cross-cohort and within-cohort heterogeneity in the timing of Hartz IV's effective onset to estimate how long-term benefit reductions affect jobless durations, subsequent wages, and job characteristics.
+The hazard rate of reemployment rises steadily in the months before benefit cuts bind, culminating in a much larger spike at initial benefit exhaustion than was evident before the reform.
+I find that a worker subject to the new benefit schedule is 12.4 percent less likely to experience a one-year jobless spell.
+Conditional on completed jobless duration, workers who accept jobs after exhausting their initial entitlements earn 4 to 8 percent lower wages than they would have absent the reform.
 Averaging across completed durations, and accounting for offsetting wage gains due to shorter spells, I conclude that UI reform had at most a slight impact on mean reemployment wages: my estimates allow me to rule out wage declines exceeding 1.5 percent or increases exceeding 1.8 percent.
-Hartz IV diverted claimants from low-paid "mini-jobs" that often supplement UI receipt.
-Net employment gains are driven by full-time jobs.
+Hartz IV diverted claimants from low-paid "mini-jobs" that often supplement UI receipt: net employment gains are driven by full-time jobs.
 Hartz IV's direct effects on individual job-finding—if not offset by general equilibrium forces—may have lowered Germany's steady-state unemployment rate by 0.9 percentage points.

 Import Competition and the Great US Employment Sag of the 2000s